farktronix/docker-sshd/README.md

 # Ansible Dummy

 Minimal Linux Docker images for Alpine and Ubuntu with `sshd` exposed and `rsync` installed.
 These make a great target for testing your Ansible scripts against a machine in a pristine state.
+This is based on [https://github.com/panubo/docker-sshd](panubo/docker-sshd) with a few modifications made:
+ - An 'alpine' or 'ubuntu' user has been added (password is the same as the username)
+ - The user has been given sudo access
+ - Python and other packages necessary for Ansible have been installed

 ## Environment Options